proximax-storage/tsjs-xpx-chain-sdk/README.md

 The official ProximaX Blockchain SDK for TypeScript and JavaScript, available for browsers, mobile applications and NodeJS, to work with the ProximaX Sirius Blockchain (a.k.a Catapult)

-## Important Notes

-Due to a network upgrade with [catapult-server@cow](https://github.com/nemtech/catapult-server/releases/tag/v0.3.0.2) version, **transactions from Alpaca&Bison are not compatible anymore**.

-The upgrade to this SDK's [version v0.11.5](https://github.com/nemtech/nem2-sdk-typescript-javascript/releases/tag/v0.11.5) is mandatory for **cow compatibility**.

-Other versions like [version v0.10.1-beta](https://github.com/nemtech/nem2-sdk-typescript-javascript/releases/tag/v0.10.1-beta) can be used for **bison** network version.

 ## Requirements

 ### NodeJS